gantir/old.ramjeeganti.com/source/_posts/2013-11-17-git-cheat-sheet.markdown

 #Revert changes to a staged file
 	git checkout -- <file_name>
-#Git commit without invoking pre commit hooks
+#Commit without invoking pre commit hooks
 	git commit --no-verify
-#Git push a branch to a remote server
+#Push a branch to a remote server
 	git push origin <branch_name>
-#Git delete a branch from remote server
+#Delete a branch from remote server
 	git push --delete origin <branch_name>
+#Configure an upstream repository.(1)
+	git remote add upstream <upstream repo url>
+	git fetch upstream
 ```
 These are apart from the basic commands without which we cannot use git.
 For someone looking for a more coomprehensive git cheat sheet head [here](http://www.git-tower.com/blog/git-cheat-sheet-detail/)

+(1): When a repository is cloned, it has a default remote called origin that points to your fork on remote repository, not the original repository it was forked from.
+To keep track of the original repository, you need to add another remote named upstream.